AntonTheDev/JSONModelKit/documentation/custom_transforms_tuples.md

 }
 ```

-After calling the fail-able initializer - or udpateWithDictionary method with a dictioanry representation - US2MapperKit will use the custom transformer to map the tuple accordingly.
+After calling the fail-able initializer - or udpateWithDictionary method with a dictioanry representation - JSONModelKit will use the custom transformer to map the tuple accordingly.

 Note: The the keys defined in the property mapping correspond to the keys in the dictionary of values passed to the ` public func transformValues(inputValues : Dictionary<String, Any>?) -> Any?` method defined by the protocol.